mill1000/midea-msmart/README.md

 * If devices are not being discovered, ensure your devices are on the same subnet as your computer.
 * If a cloud connection can not be made, try using a credentials from a different region with the `--region` argument or manually specifying a NetHome Plus account.

-## Note On Cloud Usage
-This library (and its Home Assistant integration [midea-ac-py](https://github.com/mill1000/midea-ac-py)) works locally.
-No internet connection is required to control your device.

-_However_, for newer "V3" devices, the Midea Cloud is used to acquire a token & key for device authentication.
-Once retrieved and saved, no further cloud connection is required.
-Devices are not linked to the library’s built-in accounts and concerned users may supply their own account credentials if they prefer.

 ## Gratitude
 This project is a fork of [mac-zhou/midea-msmart](https://github.com/mac-zhou/midea-msmart), and builds upon the work of
 * [dudanov/MideaUART](https://github.com/dudanov/MideaUART)
 * [NeoAcheron/midea-ac-py](https://github.com/NeoAcheron/midea-ac-py)
 * [andersonshatch/midea-ac-py](https://github.com/andersonshatch/midea-ac-py)
 * [yitsushi/midea-air-condition](https://github.com/yitsushi/midea-air-condition)